Pennsylvania State Bird

-What does the PGC hope to gain by closing the late season?
+What does the Game Commission hope to gain by closing the late season?

 When we applied those survival rates to the number of grouse harvested in the late season from 2012-2015, we estimate that approximately 24,000 birds would have entered the breeding population over those four years if they had not been harvested in the late season.

 Whether this increased survival is enough to make a noticeable difference in grouse populations is not yet known.
 However, there are several arguments for trying this approach:

 - Population connectivity.
 Both males and females are required to produce the next generation.
 Males in January through March are occupying a territory established in the previous fall to early winter.
 If males are removed from their established territories in late winter, these sites are not likely to be re-occupied in time for breeding.
 Most grouse make one major dispersal movement in their lives: juvenile dispersal in their first autumn (September).
 Therefore, the loss of both males and females degrades the connectivity and success of breeding populations.

 - Experienced breeders.
 More than half of birds harvested in the late season are adults.
 Males are occupying an established breeding territory and hens have already had experience in raising a clutch.
 Current data from Maine suggests that After-Second-Year hens have lower mortality during nesting than first year hens, which agrees with what we know about other game birds.

 - WNV immunity.
 Nearly a quarter (22%) of all late season birds tested had antibodies to WNV in 2015.
 These birds were exposed to the virus and survived.
 Based on research with similar species, survivors are likely to have lifetime immunity.
 They do not need to fight off the virus again, and their energy can be directed into breeding and raising a clutch.
 These are high-value birds to recruit into the breeding population.